palatej/palatej.github.io/pages/bench/overview/index.md

 layout: left-menu
 title: Introduction
 tagline: technical documentation for JDemetra+ using GitHub Pages
-description: Temporal disaggregation and benchmarking.
-Introduction
+description: Temporal disaggregation, benchmarking and calendarization
 order: 0
 ---
+# {{page.description}}

 Temporal disaggregation and benchmarking are closely related.
 In both cases, we try to estimate an unobserved high-frequency series that respects some low-frequency constraints.
-In the case of temporal disaggregation, we will model the target by means of high-frequency information.
+In the case of temporal disaggregation, we will model the target by means of related high-frequency information.
 We will prefer the term benchmarking when the problem consists in modifying an initial approximation of the target to fulfil the constraints.
 Temporal disaggregation will usually rest on statistical modelling techniques, while benchmarking will often be based on the minimization of some penalty functions.
 However, many benchmarking problems can also be put in a form that corresponds to some model-based problems, so that the last distinction is usually not relevant, from a technical point of view.
+Calendarization is slightlty different: it consists in adjusting to the desired calendar periods time series observed at other time spans/points.

 Most of the solutions proposed in JD+ will use model-based (state-space forms) implementations.

 We use below the following conventions / notations:
 High-frequency series will be noted by means of lower case letters and low-frequency series will be noted by (corresponding) bold letters.